innateessence/find_hosts/README.md

 * I wanted to get my feet wet with writing `go` code and how `go` handles concurrency.
 It's nice.
 * `ping` doesn't really handle the use-case of checking your whole network very well, so...
 * I enjoy having as few 3rd party dependencies as possible

+## Running this flooded my network with roughly 2,5000 ICMP packets

+* This isn't really a big deal.
+But you're right.
+It's non optimal.
+* It appears that when you perform a `ping` concurrently, you get packets in unexpected places.
+* I wrote this in less than a day, having next to no previous golang experience.
+* I solved this in a hacky way that has an extremely low false negative rate, but the cost is it sends out 10 requests for every possible IP in your local network.
+* If your local CIDR is 10.0.0.0/24 then this will send 256 * 10 requests and attempt to identify the real sender of the packet

+Disclaimer: I'm not a networking guy and hacked this together very quickly.
+Disclaimer2: I'm not a go-lang guy, and it's very possible I'm making mistakes with concurrency here.